ghattab/cycasp/README.md

 # SEEVIS, (S)egmentation-Fr(EE) (VIS)ualisation

-A data driven and segmentation-free approach to extract and visualise the positions of cells' features as a lineage tree by using space-time cubes.
+A data driven and segmentation-free approach to extract and visualise the feature positions as a lineage tree by using space-time cubes.
 This work was funded by the German-Canadian DFG International Research Training Group GRK 1906/1 and the “Phenotypic Heterogeneity and Sociobiology of Bacterial Populations” DFG SPP1617.

 ## Data